-As of April 8, 2021 (subject to change)
+As of June 4, 2021 (subject to change)

 The DECC has a thorough set of protocols it is following with its staff and outside vendors.
-These protocols include temperature checks, wearing masks, social distancing and rigorous cleaning of the facility.
+These protocols include temperature checks, wearing masks and rigorous cleaning of the facility.
 The DECC was the first in the Ohio Region to obtain the GBAC STAR™ Accreditation.
 Under the guidance of GBAC, a Division of ISSA, the worldwide cleaning industry association, Duke Energy Convention Center has implemented the most stringent protocols for cleaning, disinfection and infectious disease prevention in its facility.
 As the cleaning industry’s only outbreak prevention, response and recovery accreditation, GBAC STAR™ helps organizations establish protocols and procedures, offers expert-led training and assesses a facility’s readiness for bio risk situations.
 The program verifies that Duke Energy Convention Center implements best practices to prepare for, respond to and recover from outbreaks and pandemics.

 Per CDC and State of Ohio guidance, masks and social distancing do not need to be practiced.
 Attendees are free to wear a mask and continue to social distance from other participants.
 Anyone not fully vaccinated is encouraged to wear a mask.